 Adults should limit themselves to no more than two ounces (about three 1-inch pieces) of black licorice per day, according to the FDA's consumer update.
 Why?
 Because chowing down on more than that can lead to irregular heartbeats, also known as arrhythmia.

 The cause of this unexpected health risk is glycyrrhizin, a sweetening compound in licorice that causes potassium levels in the body to drop dramatically.
 When this happens, people can experience high blood pressure, edema (swelling due to excess water), lethargy, and heart failure, in addition to irregular heartbeats.

-Linda Katz, MD, says the FDA received a report last year of a black-licorice fan experiencing unspecified problems after munching a few too many pieces of licorice.
-Previous studies have indicated black licorice could have a negative effect on people who have a history of heart disease or high blood pressure.
+Linda Katz, MD, says the FDA received a report last year of a black licorice fan experiencing unspecified problems after munching a few too many pieces of licorice.
+Previous studies have indicated that black licorice could have a negative effect on people who have a history of heart disease or high blood pressure.
 Fortunately, Dr. Katz says potassium levels can usually be restored and there are few, if any, permanent health problems.

-- Consult your doctor before eating black licorice if you take medications, herbs, or supplements as the licorice can interact with them.
+- Consult your doctor before eating black licorice if you take medications, herbs, or supplements, as the licorice can interact with them.